 Most often, yes!
 The length of your procedure depends on the number of teeth we are removing, the severity of impaction, and several other factors.
 However, the typical extraction does take less than an hour, and we will keep you comfortable the whole time.

 How long does recovery take after wisdom teeth removal?

-The first day of your recovery you will probably be too sleepy to do much, but most patients are back to their normal activities within 4-5 days.
-Usually the 2nd and 3rd day post operatively there might be a spike in discomfort due to post-surgical swelling.
+On the first day of your recovery, you will probably be too sleepy to do much, but most patients are back to their normal activities within 4-5 days.
+Usually the 2nd and 3rd day post-operatively there might be a spike in discomfort due to post-surgical swelling.
 Also, most post-operative discomfort is due to the lower wisdom teeth as they are the ones that accumulate most food debris due to gravity.
 The upper wisdom teeth recover more quickly.